Caddo

 - Family And Social Structure

-- Caddo society is organized around extended family units and clans, with a strong emphasis on kinship and community support.
+- Caddo society is organized into clans, with a strong emphasis on extended family and community interdependence.

 - Discipline And Behavior